Kim and Janet

 Our Highland cattle are an old breed known to have grazed the rugged Scottish landscape since the sixth century.
 Like the Herdwicks, folklore tells us that they also arrived with the Vikings but the truth is that no-one really knows..
 Before the railways, tens of thousands of cattle left the Highlands and Islands each year to make their long journey south, many walking all the way to London before being sold as prime beef, no wonder they have short legs!

-The Clydesdale is the Scottish Shire horse, tens of thousands once worked on farms in Britain and thousands more were exported and sent all around the world, they carted the material for New York’s first skyscrapers and also became known as "the breed that built Australia", Then they nearly became extinct and Rosie, our Clydesdale mare, is one of only about 8,000 registered females left so at the moment they really are pretty vulnerable.
+The Clydesdale is the Scottish Shire horse, tens of thousands once worked on farms in Britain and thousands more were exported and sent all around the world, they carted the material for New York’s first skyscrapers and also became known as "the breed that built Australia".
 Heavy horses are probably as environmentally friendly a form of power as you can get and they don’t churn up the land like tractor tyres do.
 Unfortunately you can’t just leave them anywhere and start them with a key, but there again, you can’t have everything.

 Our hens are not so much free range as long range but they do come home to lay fantastic eggs.
 We have a selection of old British breeds so the eggs do tend to be different sizes and colours, they all taste great though!

 We believe that the farm itself dates from around 1420 and retains much of its original circular field pattern.
 This “ring farm” layout and the south facing hillside location indicate that Tiplady is probably one of the early farms that followed the dissolution of the monasteries and the destruction of Fountains Abbey.